 Granulated sugar– we like to use granulated sugar, also the most common sugar used in baking.
 Caster sugar will work great as well.

-Eggs- you will need 1 large egg for this recipe.
-Make sure that your egg is at room temperature.
+Eggs- you will need about 4 large eggs for this recipe.
+Make sure that your eggs are at room temperature.

 Kosher salt- you will need about ½ teaspoon of kosher salt for this recipe.